mozilla-l10n/documentation/tools/mercurial/useful_mercurial_commands.md

 Let’s assume that you have staged (uncommitted) changes in your repositories but you want to go back to a clean state:
 * If you only want to reset one file, you can use `hg revert FILENAME`.
 Note that this will leave a `FILENAME.orig` in the repository, in case you decide to change your mind.
 To avoid that, use the `-C` option: `hg revert -C FILENAME`.
 You can use this command also to restore a file marked as `!` (missing in the filesystem, but still tracked).
 * `hg up -C` will reset all changed files to the last commit.
 Note that it won’t remove untracked files.
 * To remove all untracked files, you can use the `purge` extension and run `hg purge`.
-It won't remove staged changes, like modified files still uncommitted.
+It won’t remove staged changes, like modified files still uncommitted.

 ## Revert changes already committed